zcashe/cse15l-lab-reports/lab2.md

 When we reload the new page with /add-message?s=Yo Wassup&user=Lil bro the URI objects changes so now the url query value is now changed to ?s=Yo Wassup&user=Lil bro.
-The url path does not change.
+The url path value does gets updated to /add-message again.

 Once again the string array parameters is updated to be a string array split at the = and & signs, making it a length 4 array where